Grand jury charges 4 Audi managers in emissions case

 Richard Bauder, Axel Eiser, Stefan Knirsch and Carsten Nagel were named in a 12-count indictment alleging conspiracy, wire fraud and violations of the Clean Air Act.

-The indictment alleges the men took part in nearly a decade-long conspiracy to deceive the Environmental Protection Agency by cheating on emissions tests for 3-liter diesel engines.
+The indictment, released Thursday, alleges the men took part in nearly a decade-long conspiracy to deceive the Environmental Protection Agency by cheating on emissions tests for 3-liter diesel engines.

-It’s not clear whether the men are in custody.
-Messages were left Thursday seeking comment from government and Audi spokesmen.
+None of the four is in custody, and they are believed to be in Germany, a Justice Department spokesman said.

 Most Read Business Stories